Head First Android Development. 3rd Edition

 Książka Aplikacje Mobilne dla studenta i technika programisty to jest przeznaczona dla każdego kto chce zapoznać się z tematem tworzenia aplikacji mobilnych dla systemu Android.
 W pierwszej części książki czytelnik zapoznaje się z tajnikami Języka Java.
 Dogłębnie zapoznaje się z tematyką: programowania obiektowego, oraz współbieżnego.
 Poruszane są(30,90 zł najniższa cena z 30 dni)

 Developers with prior experience can leverage the latest modern Android development libraries to build exceptional Android apps.
-This book discusses crucial factors to consider when developing Android applications and how to maintain them better.
+This book discusses crucial factors to consider when developing Android applications and how to maintain them better.- pkt

 W przygotowaniu